nnstreamer/nnstreamer-example/android/README.md

 **Do NOT strip.
 It may corrupt 'patchelf'.**

-We sometimes meet a situation that have to manipulate the existing ELF binary files on the target device because some software vendors provide binary files only to protect their intelletual property.
+We sometimes meet a situation that have to manipulate the existing ELF binary files on the target device because some software vendors provide binary files only to protect their intellectual property.
 In this case, the '[patchelf](https://github.com/NixOS/patchelf)' package is helpful to us to modify the dynamic linker (ELF interpreter) and RPATH of ELF executables and libraries as an workaround.
  * Change the dynamic loader ("ELF interpreter") of executables